parula-app/assistant/README.md

 is intermittent, for example in your car.

 To ensure that, Pia encourages apps that keep all their data local.
-200 GB microSD cards for 25 EUR means that this is possible.
+Cheap 200 GB microSD cards make this possible.

 Obviously, Google searches, news, weather updates etc. will still call out to the Internet.